-Teck Meng has more than 23 years experience in a wide range of corporate recovery and insolvency related engagements including compulsory and voluntary liquidations, bankruptcy and individual voluntary arrangements, receiverships, financial reviews and investigations.
-These engagements have involved distressed companies in various jurisdictions including Hong Kong, People’s Republic of China, British Virgin Islands, Cayman Islands, Singapore and Malaysia.
+Teck Meng is one of the co-founders of BWA.
+He has more than 24 years of experience in a wide range of corporate recovery and insolvency-related engagements including compulsory and voluntary liquidations, bankruptcy and individual voluntary arrangements, receiverships, financial reviews and investigations.
+These engagements have involved distressed companies in various jurisdictions including Hong Kong, the People’s Republic of China, British Virgin Islands, Cayman Islands, Singapore and Malaysia.

 Teck Meng holds a bachelor degree in Commerce (Accounting & Finance) from The University of Western Australia and a Graduate Diploma of Applied Finance and Investment.
 In 1999, Teck Meng was awarded the Western Australian State Prize by the Securities Institute of Australia in recognition of his academic achievement in the topic of Futures Markets and Trading.
 He is a member of the Financial Services Institute of Australasia (Finsia) and the Hong Kong Institute of Certified Public Accountants Insolvency Interest Group.